ComputeCanada/magic_castle/docs/migration.md

 ### Puppet: `terraform_data.yaml` format

-Instead of fetching a template of a YAML file, Magic Castle now writes a its own YAML file that is than integrated in the Puppet data hierarchy.
+Instead of fetching a template of a YAML file, Magic Castle now writes its own YAML file that is than integrated in the Puppet data hierarchy.

 In MC 10, `terraform_data.yaml` looked like this when populated on `mgmt1`
 ```yaml